Electrical Engineering HND @ SCQF Level 8

 Duration

-The course is also available on day release format or as an evening course.
+The course may also be available on day release format

 Entry Requirements

-To apply for this course you will need to have completed an HNC in Electrical Engineering at SCQF level 7
+To apply for this course, you will need to have completed an HNC in Electrical Engineering @SCQF Level 7

 Information and Interview Session Requirements

-Once we have received your application you may be asked to attend an informal information and interview session.
-This may be in person, virtual either through TEAMS or by phone.
+Once we have received your application you will be asked to attend an informal information and interview session.
+This may be in person, virtual either through TEAMS or by phone but remember to answer the Supporting Information questions on the application form with as much detail as possible.
+This will demonstrate your commitment to the course.

 This is a key aspect of the application process.
 You must confirm your attendance should you be offered an Information and Interview Session.